Pull Script (Remote to Local)

-The pull.sh script syncs a remote staging site’s database and files to your local WP Local environment.
+The pull.sh script syncs a remote site’s database and files to your local WP Local environment.

 Prerequisites